What are your current COVID-19 office visit restrictions?

 Unfortunately, we are not able to accept payment over the phone, or receive cash or debit/credit cards in person at our office.
 The following options are available to you for payment of your assessments:

-Enroll in our ACH (Automatic Cash Handling) program to setup automatic payments of your assessments.
+- Enroll in our ACH program to setup automatic payments of your assessments.
 ACH is intended for regular assessments and can not be used to make payments under payment plans.
-This is the best way to pay your assessments as the ACH withdraw updates based on the approved budget every year!
-You can sign up for ACH online if you have access to your association Portal (see item 4 below for more details).
+This is the best way to pay your assessments as the ACH program is free of charge and the ACH withdrawal updates based on the approved budget every year.
+You can sign up for ACH online via your association Portal (see item 1 above for more details).
+Alternatively, you may enroll in our ACH program by contacting our customer support.

-You can pay by check or money order (payable to your association) in our office or by mail at 8617 Martin Way East, Lacey WA 98516.
+- You can pay by check or money order at our office or by mail at 8617 Martin Way East, Lacey WA 98516.
+It should be made out to your association, not to VIS Group, Inc.

 Can I pay online?